-Important for the function of the automatic transmission is the coefficient of friction when opening and closing the oil lubricated lamellar clutches and brakes in automatic transmissions.
+The coefficient of friction when opening and closing the oil-lubricated multi-disc clutches and brakes in automatic transmissions is important for the functionality of an automatic transmission and the corresponding shifting comfort.
 This is exactly what automatic transmission oils need to be exactly tuned to.
-Especially because of different requirements of certain manufacturers of automatic transmissions on the coefficient of friction characteristic no general classification has prevailed.
-Decisive for automatic transmission oils are the OEM specifications.
+Due to the different requirements of the manufacturers of automatic transmissions regarding the friction coefficient characteristics, no general classification has been established.
+The OEM specifications are decisive for automatic transmission oils.

 Transmission oils for continuously variable transmissions (CVTF)

-CVTFs are very similar to ATF oils, but in addition to the ATF properties, they are specially tailored to the friction properties required for contact between the metallic friction partners (variator to chain / transmission chains).
-Since CVT transmissions usually use strong hydraulic pumps, CVTFs must have particularly good foam properties and air release properties to prevent cavitation in the pump.
+Transmission fluids for continuously variable transmissions (CVTFs) are very similar to ATFs.
+However, in addition to the ATF properties, they are specially adapted to the necessary friction properties for contact between the metallic friction partners (variator to chain/drive link belt).
+Since powerful hydraulic pumps are usually used in CVT transmissions, corresponding CVTFs must have particularly good foaming properties and good air release capability to prevent cavitation in the pump.

 Double clutch transmission fluids (DCTF)

-Double clutch transmission fluids are the compromise between the characteristics of an outstanding MTF and a high-performance ATF.
-In addition, the use of hydraulic pumps increases the foam resistance requirements.
+Double clutch transmissions generally consist of a dual clutch (either dry or wet) and two "half" manual transmissions.
+Due to this design, double clutch transmission fluids (DCTFs) combine the properties of an excellent MTF and a high-performance ATF.
+In addition, the use of hydraulic pumps increases the requirements for foam resistance.

 Transfer case fluids (TCF)